 Class 3.
 Linguistic variants

-This raises a different set of issues from the Character Substitutability cases just considered.
+This raises a different set of issues from the character substitutability cases just considered.
 Potential variants are whole strings (usually words) rather than single characters within a string.

-For discussion of their treatment within a variant framework, see §3.6.
+For discussion of their treatment within a variant framework, see section3.5.